 Who says tacos are only for Tuesday nights?
 If you have hard shell corn tacos in your pantry then stuff them with whatever produce needs to be eaten.
 They’re always great with a mixture of shredded romaine, canned and spiced black beans (I like to fry them up with an onion, garlic, and some seasoning), canned tomatoes, chopped onions, minced garlic, taco seasoning, and a little dollop of guacamole.

 Scrambled Eggs and Mushrooms

-This dish is a bit breakfast-meets-dinner.
+This dish is a bit breakfast-meets-dinner (for more ideas, check out my bestselling cookbook).
 Simply scramble up some eggs (make it a veggie-filled omelet if you have any must-eat vegetables in your fridge) and fry up onions and mushrooms in the same pan.
 Serve with some toast or a chopped Israeli salad.

 Avocado Toast Topped With Hardboiled Egg

 When you need a meal in minutes, it doesn’t get much simpler than popping some gluten-free bread into the toaster to create avocado toast!
 Add extra protein by topping with a hardboiled egg.
 I usually have them in my refrigerator for easy grab-and-go, but you can always fire up the stove to quickly boil a batch.
 If you can’t be bothered with peeling the shells, try these neat shell-less silicone hardboiled egg cookers!